soda-lmu/lmu-soda-knowledge-sharing-tutorials/azure-quick-start/azure-open-ai-tutorial.md

 - When you executed the function `token_provider()`, an access token was given to you.
 Access tokens in Azure expire after approx. 1 hour, if they are not refreshed during this time.
 Writing prompts after the token has expired will result in an `AuthenticationError: Error code: 401`
 - API keys and other features, like the uploading of datasets, are disabled for you.
 Some error messages may appear in https://oai.azure.com/ when you try to use these features anyway.
 Don't worry, the basic functionality of chatting with openai's chat models will still work.
     - Please talk to your supervisor/administrator if you need any additional features for your project.
-    - Azures help page for [Role-based access control](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/role-based-access-control) describes in detail the permissions and features you can access.
+    - Azures help page for [Role-based access control](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/role-based-access-control) describes in detail your permissions and the features you can access.
 The default role you currently have is `Cognitive Services OpenAI User`.

 ## Store your personal credentials to speed up log-in processes